tbrosman/hxmath/readme.md

 ('^' chosen due to the correspondence between the Hodge dual for 2-blades in 3-space and the cross product)

 * Shape-compatible with (most of) the existing OpenFL math structures.
-This means no more copying/constructing new types to perform math operations.
+  * Note that the abstracts can no longer be cast from shape-similar structures without copying as of 0.7.0 (see issue #16).
+This is actually faster (especially on statically-typed platforms) due to the way abstracts over typedefs are implemented.

 Specifically, you can cast both openfl.Vector to a Vector2 without copying, manually construct another Vector2 from FlxPoint (which has a different getter/setter signature for x/y), then use them together:
 ```haxe